Cait583/AI-based-Suspicious-Login-Detector/README.md

 Flags logins based on time, country, or IP rules.

-(Optional) Trains a basic model to learn login behavior.

 Outputs flagged attempts in a clean report format.

 🛠️ Tech Stack